DevScope/Docker-LunchOps-Demo/README.md

 [_compose-aca.yaml_](compose-aca.yaml)

-With the following commands we create an environment for our ACA (be sure you link your azure file share in the ACA environment via Azure Portal).
+With the following commands we create an environment for our ACA.

 ```
 az containerapp env create --name DockerLunchOpsEnv --resource-group DockerLunchOpsDemo --location westeurope